tylerharter/cs301-projects/fall19/p9/stage2.md

 ----

-#### Question 35: List the paths in the `helpful` directory of the `rating5` directory.
+#### Question 35: List the paths in the `helpful` directory of `rating5` of `broken_file`.

+For this and the following, please sort in reverse-alphabetical order.

-#### Question 36: List the paths of all the files in the `rating4` directory.
+#### Question 36: List the paths of all the files in the `rating4` directory of `broken_file`.

 List the paths of the files inside the directory, as well as the paths of all files inside any sub-directories.

+You must write a recursive function to find these (remember to cite anything you use if you base your function on code you find online or in an example we provide).

 #### Question 37: List the paths of all the files in the `broken_file` directory.

 List the paths of the files inside the directory, as well as the paths of all files inside any sub-directories.

 #### Question 38: Combine all the files in `broken_file` and find the number of unique products being reviewed in these files.